-^{}The numbers in this column correspond to the commitments made by the proponent in their document entitled, "New Gold Rainy River Project - Commitments Registry" dated August 2014.
+Note: The Proponent Commitment Reference numbers provided below correspond to the commitments made by the proponent in their document entitled, "New Gold Rainy River Project - Commitments Registry" dated August 2014.
 This Appendix is a subset of the proponent's list of commitments.